-A lapel pin business would not be thriving without having many business suites with lapels… because it is a feature, not a stand-alone product.
+A lapel pin business would not be thriving without other companies making business suites with lapels… because it is a feature, not a stand alone product.

-Other examples of features: WordPress plug-in, Browser Toolbars, Straw for drinking etc.
+Other examples of features: WordPress plug-ins, browser toolbars, drinking straw etc.

 Product – is something that can be used on its own or in conjunction with other products and/or features.

 When you buy a car, you drive it off the lot, and it serves the purpose you bought it for.
 Even if you never add a better sound system, paint it with flames pattern, or buy nicer rims.
 It will drive you from A to point B. It’s a product, in its own right, and will work without interacting with other products/features.

 The edge case in the car example is fuel.
 You may get some fuel when you buy the car, but it is not part of the “product.”
 We can have the philosophical discussion about it, or consider it part of the basic element the product needs.
 Much like a human is dependent on oxygen, which is NOT part of the human.